 There were but a few people relaxing on the beach.
 A few visitors rocked up at the fence to gaze into Russian territory.

 In certain sections, the Polish-Russian border in Piaski is nothing more than a metre-high barbed wire fence.
 The Russian side of the spit boasts a watchtower and sand full of shells and small debris.
-It doesn’t look like many people come down to the border on the Russian side.
+It doesn’t look like many people visit the border on the Russian side.